• Skip to primary navigation

 For a thicker layer of sweet cream cold foam (pictured in the recipe card), double the recipe.

-Try using a flavored simple syrup (like vanilla, brown sugar, or hazelnut) for an alternative flavor of sweet cream cold foam.
+Try using a flavored syrup (like vanilla, brown sugar, or hazelnut) for an alternative flavor of sweet cream cold foam.

 Nutrition